rover-riccardo/rover-den/README.md

 - Docker commands work inside the container (Docker-in-Docker)
 - Git credentials are automatically forwarded from your host machine
 - Extensions and settings are preserved across container rebuilds

-## Troubleshooting

-### Container fails to build

-- Ensure Docker Desktop is running
-- Try "Dev Containers: Rebuild Container" from the command palette

-### Extensions not loading

-- Reopen the container or reload the VS Code window
-- Check that the Dev Containers extension is installed and up to date

-### Slow performance

-- Allocate more resources to Docker Desktop in settings
-- Consider using a .dockerignore file for large projects

 ## License